• Skip to main content

 Finding Your Motivational Currency

 Think about the things you do on a monthly or weekly basis that you could live without but enjoy having or doing.
 In my example, motivational currency is money, but it doesn’t have to be.
-It could be time spent in other endeavors like watching TV or playing video games.
+It could be time spent on other endeavors like watching TV or playing video games.
 It could also be routine trips to a favorite coffee shop, restaurant, or beauty salon.

 Guidelines for Motivational Currency